 Scholarships for rural students studying medicine

-The RAMUS Scheme is funded by the Australian Government and assists selected students with a rural background to study medicine at university.
-In addition to their rural background, RAMUS scholarship holders are selected on the basis of financial need and demonstrated commitment to working in rural Australia in the future.
+The RAMUS Scheme has been funded by the Australian Government since 2000 and has assisted selected students with a rural background to study medicine at university.
+In addition to their rural background, RAMUS scholarship holders were selected on the basis of financial need and demonstrated commitment to working in rural Australia in the future.

 The Scheme is aimed at attracting more doctors to rural and remote Australia.

-At this stage the National Rural Health Alliance will administer the RAMUS Scheme on behalf of the Department of Health until 30 June 2019.
+While no new Scholarships are being awarded, the National Rural Health Alliance is continuing to administer the RAMUS Scheme on behalf of the Australian Government Department of Health.